 - Your personal profile needs to be at least one week old.

 - You need a company email account and have it registered on your personal LinkedIn profile.
 Here is a useful resource for more information on domains and business email addresses.

 OK – you might be asking, “Do I really need a personal page and a company page?”
-We think both have an essential function, and it won’t take a lot of extra time to manage both.
+We think they have essential unique functions, and those who are most successful on LinkedIn utilize both.

-Your profile tells your personal story, while your company is a separate entity.
+Your profile tells your personal story – your company is a separate entity with its own.
 A business profile can further increase visibility, highlight your services, engage followers, and let you post job openings.

 After you set up your company page, you want to link your personal profile by editing your Experience section.
+Even if you’re the only person who works for your company, this is an important step.
 If you have any employees working for you, encourage them to do the same.